justdelsxo/movie_featuresLR/README.md

 # 🎬 Movie Ratings Linear Regression 📊

-Analyzing which movie features influence ratings using linear regression.
+Analysing which and if movie features influence ratings using linear regression.

 ## ✨ What it Does